 Who can adopt?

-You do not need any specific qualifications and whether you are single or married, have children already or not, we would love to hear from you.
-Our adopters are from various backgrounds, genders, nationalities, religions and ages.
+You need no specific qualifications, and we would love to hear from you whether you are single or married, have children or not.
+Our adopters are from all backgrounds, genders, nationalities, religions and ages.

-If you decide to adopt a child, we will also take into consideration:
+If you decide to adopt a child, we will also consider:

-- Your health – as part of the adoption process, your medical health will be checked.
+- Your health – your medical health will be checked as part of the process.
 Not all disabilities will stop you from adopting.

 - If you have children – we will discuss with you how you will meet the needs of an adoptive child as well as your existing children.
 Your children’s thoughts about adoption are also important.

-- If you have a partner – he or she must have been living with you for at least two years.
-Your relationship will be assessed to make sure a child will be placed in a loving and stable home.
+- If you have a partner – you must have lived together for at least two years.
+We will assess your relationship to make sure the child has a loving and stable home.

 - If you smoke – there are significant health risks of smoking and passive smoking.
-It is unlikely that a young child will be placed in a home where there are smokers.
+It is unlikely that we will place a young child in a home where there are smokers.

-- Your criminal record - as part of the adoption process we will do a police check.
-Not all criminal convictions will stop you from adopting, but people with a history of sexual offences and/or cruelty to children will not be considered.
+- Your criminal record - we will do a police check as part of the process.
+Not all criminal convictions will stop you from adopting, but we will not consider people with a history of sexual offences and/or cruelty to children.

 What happens next?